MichaelFW-ui/mahgen-renderer/README.md

 # Known issues

 <!-- 1.
 For some themes (like Blue Topaz) the inline tiles may render like in between. -->
+1. In the `styles.css` file, I used `!important` to ensure that the elements remain in the `inline-block` state because I believe that under no circumstances should these Mahjong tiles be rendered in a centered position.
-1. Rendering takes some time, so sometimes you can see original inline code like `mg 1s`.
+2. Rendering takes some time, so sometimes you can see original inline code like `mg 1s`.
 Click anywhere it will rerender.